pgibler/cmdh/README.md

 ollama run mistral
 ```

 Once the server is running, make sure the base URL of the ollama server matches what you have configured.
-By default, the URL is `http://localhost:11434`.
+By default, the URL is `http://localhost:11434` in both ollama and the .env file.

 ## Roadmap

-The issues tracker contains possible improvements to the tool.
-There are some cool ideas that could be added to this to make it way more functional too.
-I will add them to the tracker as I think of them.
-I'm open to PRs with good ideas in them as well.
+The issue tracker is mostly feature requests I have put in so I don't forget them.
+If you have any bug reports or good ideas, please include them in the tracker.